-- 1. Improve the cyclist and pedestrian safety experience. - 2.
+- 1. Improve and enhance cycling and pedestrian opportunities. - 2.
 Develop a continuous, interconnected, and comprehensive system of bikeways and trails. - 3.
-Enhance maintenance of all bikeways and trails, and improve maintenance strategies. - 4.
+Enhance maintenance of all bikeways and trails. - 4.
 Increase use of the bikeway and trails network. - 5.
 Increase public awareness and education related to bikeways and trails. - 6.
 Recognize and leverage the bikeway and trail network as an integral part of economic development and quality of life in Albuquerque. - 7.
 Streamline administrative practices and coordination.